decipleme/getandcleandata/README.md

 ####The Script - run_analysis.R
 The script reads the data collected in different files during the training and test phases of data collection.
-After sourcing the script in a given directory, it can be run by -
+After sourcing the script from any R-console in a given directory, it can be run by the command -
 ```{r}
   run_analysis()
 ```